CAS-CS/Lectures/RM/L011 Abstract Conclusion and Keywords.md

 In this example, the Oxford comma is the one after "toast."
 Including the Oxford comma helps clarify the separation between items in the list.
 Without it, the sentence could be interpreted as having "toast and orange juice" as a combined item.

-> Correct usage with the Oxford comma: "I had eggs, toast, and orange juice for breakfast."
+> Correct usage with the Oxford comma: "**I had eggs, toast, and orange juice for breakfast.**"
-> Usage without the Oxford comma: "I had eggs, toast and orange juice for breakfast."
+> Usage without the Oxford comma: "**I had eggs, toast and orange juice for breakfast.**"

 ---
 # Define Abbreviations Once in abstract and once in manimatter